 Data Points Display Control

-Select the Skip Points check box to display a specified frequency of data points, then type the frequency in the associated text box.
+Select the Skip Points by Increment from the dropdown list to display a specified frequency of data points, then type the frequency in the associated text box.
 This setting also effects the display of the data plot drop lines, symbols, error bars, and data labels.